 Following registration, a student may drop a course during the add/drop period for fall or spring semester without a tuition penalty.
-Students may drop classes through PowerCAMPUS Self-Service.
-The student's academic advisor must approve the student's registration in PowerCAMPUS Self-Service before it is removed from his/her schedule.
+Students may drop classes through the student self-service portal.
+The student's academic advisor must approve the student's registration in the student self-service portal before it is removed from his/her schedule.
 Following the Add/Drop date, the student will lose a percentage of tuition as outlined in the section on Accounting and Financial Aid in this catalog.